 Squaw Flat (Group Site): 50 people, 10 vehicles

-Nightly fees are $3 per person.
+Nightly fees for all group sites are $3 per person.

 Group Site Reservations